Stay informed Sign up for our newsletter and be the first to know.

 Three-year total return: 73.4 per cent a year

-From a share price of one cent a year ago, Meteoric Resources has surged to 23 cents as the market has begun to realise what the company has on its hands at its flagship Caldeira rare earths project in Brazil, which is now being spoken of as the world’s largest and highest-grade resource of ionic adsorption clay (IAC) rare earths.
+From a share price of one cent a year ago, Meteoric Resources has surged to 23 cents.
+The market has begun to realise what the company holds at its flagship Caldeira rare earths project in Brazil.
+It is now being spoken of as the world’s largest and highest‑grade resource of ionic adsorption clay (IAC) rare earths.

-IAC mineralisation is typically softer than hard-rock rare earths deposits, meaning it does not need blasting, crushing or milling; closer to the surface, easier to mine and thus cheaper.
-It usually yields a high-grade precipitate and it does not result in radioactive tailings (rare earth ores often contain radioactive thorium and uranium).
+Moreover, IAC mineralisation is typically softer than hard‑rock rare earth deposits.
+This means it does not require blasting, crushing, or milling.
+It is closer to the surface, easier to mine, and therefore cheaper.
+In addition, it usually yields a high‑grade precipitate and does not produce radioactive tailings.
+(Rare earth ores often contain radioactive thorium and uranium.

 Meteoric had already posted a maiden resource estimate for Caldeira of 409 million tonnes at a grade of 2,626 parts per million (ppm) total rare earth oxides, telling the ASX in May it is “the world’s highest-grade IAC rare earths elements deposit”.
 In July, the company told the ASX that the clay zone and the High-Grade REE mineralisation extended “significantly deeper,” and that its drilling had hit “ultra-high-grade” REEs.